Attempted assassination of Donald Trump in Florida: Trial

 the time of his initial arrest.
 Routh additionally occasionally stopped by a local Marathon gas station for gas, food, and other supplies during this time.

 On September 20, Routh filed a motion to the court to drop all of the charges against him, claiming that since the gun was never fired, prosecutors have "yet to prove" an assassination attempt on Trump took place.
 He also argued that the area outside Trump's golf course was a public right of way, giving anyone the right to be there with a weapon.
-On September 22, Routh rested his case after he called three witnesses to the stand.
-He later told Judge Cannon that he would not be taking the stand to testify in his own case, a notion he had previously considered.
-By that point, a total of 38 people have testified at the trial as witnesses, including Robert Fercano, Tommy McGee, and the Plata brothers.
+On September 22, Routh called three witnesses to the stand, a firearms expert and two of his longtime friends, before he rested his case.
+He also told Judge Cannon that he would not be taking the stand to testify in his own case, a notion he had previously considered.
+By that point, 38 of the 50 witnesses planned to testify at the trial ended up testifying, including Robert Fercano, Tommy McGee and the Plata brothers.
+Routh's statements and arguments totaled about 42 minutes.

 Verdict

 The full jury verdict; September 23, 2025.

 On September 23, Routh was found guilty on all federal counts.
 The jury deliberated for around two and a half hours.
 While the verdict was being read in the courtroom, Routh grabbed a black pen and repeatedly attempted to stab himself in the neck, before Marshals tackled him to the ground and picked him up, before dragging him out of the courtroom.
-Routh's daughter, Sara, immediately begged her father to not hurt himself and began swearing in front of the juror before storming out of the courtroom.
+Routh's daughter, Sara, immediately begged her father to not hurt himself and began swearing in front of the jury before storming out of the courtroom.
 Routh returned to the courtroom soon after while handcuffed, appearing to be uninjured, with no blood visible on his white shirt and not appearing to have succeeded in harming himself.
+The pen Routh used was a flexible model intended to prevent it from being used as a weapon.

 Following the trial's conclusion, Sara would publicly speak to the media about the assassination attempt for the first time.
 She denied that her father was responsible for the assassination attempt, claiming the media was "spreading lies" about him.
 Sara called her father her "best friend" and that it "wasn't in her father's nature" to commit such a crime.
 Sara also brought up Routh's stabbing attempt in the court, saying; "Our democracy is crumbling right in front of our eyes, and no one's doing anything about it.
 And my dad tried to bring awareness to that."